madeleinegrunde/salience_seeker/docs/README.md

 *Sample input/output for QC*

+- docs/qualitycontrolmodel/sample_input_qc.csv: input to the quality control model

+- docs/qualitycontrolmodel/output1.csv: csv file containing the descriptions of the filtered workers' responses

+- docs/qualitycontrolmodel/good_workers.csv: csv file containing the worker ids of workers who answered the gold standard correctly

 *Sample input/output for aggregation*

 - docs/aggregation/aggregation_input.csv: input to the aggregation module

-- docs/aggregation/aggregation_output/datast.csv: the dataset for training machine learning module with the collected descriptions validated thorugh quality control
+- docs/aggregation/datast.csv: the dataset for training machine learning module with the collected descriptions validated thorugh quality control

-- docs/aggregation/aggregation_output/aggregated_by_group.txt: a dictionary mapping each group, as well as an 'all' category, to its respective data.
+- docs/aggregation/aggregated_by_group.txt: a dictionary mapping each group, as well as an 'all' category, to its respective data.
 Each group stores the descriptions by words, sentences, word frequencies, and clusters.

 *Code for QC*

+- docs/qualitycontrolmodel/

 *Code for aggregation*

-- docs/aggregation/glove.6B.50d.txt: the glove embeddings we use

 - docs/aggregation/aggregation_module.ipynb: the aggregation module code